Preface

 Almost qualified

 These engines come close enough to passing my inclusion criteria that I felt I had to mention them.
 They all display original organic results that you can’t find on other engines, and maintain their own indexes.
-Unfortunately, they don’t quite pass.
+Unfortunately, they don’t quite pass because they don’t crawl the Web; most limit themselves to a specific set of sites.

 Misc